‘What he did to me was a crime’: Cuomo executive assistant who filed criminal complaint breaks silence

-In a joint interview with CBS’s “This Morning” and the Albany Times Union that will air Monday, Commisso revealed herself to be “Executive Assistant #1.”
-Previews of the interview were shown on CBS throughout the day Sunday.
+In a joint interview with CBS’s “This Morning” and the Albany Times Union that will air Monday, Commisso identifies herself as “Executive Assistant #1.”
+Previews of the interview were released by CBS throughout the day Sunday.

-When asked why she had filed the criminal complaint against Cuomo, Commisso told CBS News correspondent Jericka Duncan, “it was the right thing to do.”
+When asked why she had filed the criminal complaint against Cuomo, Commisso told CBS News correspondent Jericka Duncan “it was the right thing to do.”

-“The governor needs to be held accountable,” Commisso added.
+“The governor needs to be held accountable,” Commisso said.

 When asked to clarify if that meant seeing Cuomo charged with a crime, Commisso nodded in the affirmative.